 How to blend ingredients together

-How To Make Mayonnaise with an immersion blender
+How to make spicy mayo with an immersion blender

 - Add the egg, salt, cayenne pepper, vinegar and mustard into a mason jar.
 You can optionally add garlic powder or herbs.